lsilvest/ztsdb_dockerfile/README.md

     docker run -it -p 19300:19300 lsilvest/ztsdb bash

-Make note of the IP address of the container; Here is one way of getting it:
+Make note of the IP address of the container; here is one way of getting it:

     ip addr show

 In this example, we will assume the container's IP address is 172.17.0.2.

-In this shell, start a ztsdb instance listening on the published port:
+Start a ztsdb instance listening on the published port:

     ztsdb -p 19300

 #### Connecting from another ztsdb instance

 Other ztsdb instances can be started in the same way as above.
-Once the ztsdb has been started, a connection can be established as usual from the ztsdb command line:
+Once an instance has been started, a connection can be established as usual from the ztsdb command line:

     c1 <- connection("172.17.0.2", 19300)